open-ephys/onix1-bonsai-docs/articles/getting-started/bonsai-usage.md

 ![Open a new file in Bonsai](../../images/bonsai-splash-page-new-file.png){width=650px}

-From the editor, nodes can be selected on the left side and placed into the workspace.
-Before going into details on how to place nodes, we will instead go over the different types of nodes, some examples of ONIX-specific nodes in each category, and some common categories of properties that can be modified across nodes.
+From the editor, operators can be selected on the left side and placed into the workspace.
+Before going into details on how to place operators, we will instead go over the different types of operators, some examples of ONIX-specific operators in each category, and some common categories of properties that can be modified across operators.